stefanradev93/BayesFlow/README.md

 Welcome to our BayesFlow library for efficient simulation-based Bayesian workflows!
 Our library enables users to create specialized neural networks for *amortized Bayesian inference*, which repay users with rapid statistical inference after a potentially longer simulation-based training phase.

+> 🚨 **Attention, new users!** 🚨
+> This is the `master` branch of BayesFlow, which only supports TensorFlow.
+The `dev` branch contains the new BayesFlow version 2.0 that fully builds on Keras 3.
+This means you can choose your backend (PyTorch, JAX, TensorFlow) and have full flexibility.
+We are actively working on this new BayesFlow version and will merge it into the `master` branch once all features are implemented.
+> [Click here (Link)](https://github.com/stefanradev93/BayesFlow/tree/dev) to get to the dev branch and see the latest installation instructions.

 For starters, check out some of our walk-through notebooks:

 1. [Quickstart amortized posterior estimation](examples/Intro_Amortized_Posterior_Estimation.ipynb)